YashJain24-chief/LinkedList-Analyzer/README.md

 # LinkedList-Analyzer
-An interface to analyse various Linked List functionalities.\n Functionalities can be analysed through button clicks Image of the Interface is available in the Repository Includes various operations like
+An interface to analyse various Linked List functionalities.
+Functionalities can be analysed through button clicks.
+Image of the Interface is available in the Repository Includes various operations like
   1. Insert